-The bottom row of Figure 19 looks at the relationship to the area of the causal sunspot group, A_G .
+of the causal sunspot group, A_G .
 The correlations are weak with the geomagnetic responses and not highly significant (significance levels are only 1σ in D and E but is at the 3σ level for F).
 Somewhat surprisingly, the causal group area A_G anti-correlates with all 3 terrestrial measures of enhanced activity (i.e. it correlates with the Dcx and the minimum Λ_M value, and anti-correlates with aa_H).
 Notice, however, the scatter is large and very low latitude aurora can result from a small group (as in the Secchi event) or a very large one (as in the Carrington event).

 Cliver et al. (2022b) have studied the relationship of the area of sunspot group from which an Earth-bound CME emerges and the magnitude of the geomagnetic storm response.
 These authors find most storms originate from small groups but that large groups are more likely to generate a large storm: at first sight this appears to be a paradox but is not because small groups are much more common than large ones.
 They do find that groups of area above 3500 μsh are much less likely to generate a large geomagnetic storm.
 Cliver et al. (2022b) do not study the extent of auroral events but Part B of Figure 16, at least for the more recent data, and parts B and C of Figure 19 suggest that their conclusions will apply to great auroral events as well as geomagnetic storms.
-Hence, parts D, E and F of Figure 19 appear to be consistent with the (Cliver et al. 2022b) results because respectively, large negative Dcx, large aa_H and low Λ_M are all less common if A_G exceeds about 3500 μsh .
-(Cliver et al. 2022b) argue that this is because the emission of large CMEs is supressed in large sunspot groups.
+Hence, parts D, E and F of Figure 19 appear to be consistent with the (Cliver et al. 2022b) results because respectively, large negative Dcx, large aa_H and low Λ_M are all less